Supporting our members through the COVID-19 pandemic

 The IWA–Forest Industry Long Term Disability (LTD) Plan provides a monthly benefit to members who have exhausted their short-term disability benefits or WCB wage loss/income continuity benefits and who are unable to work because of a continuing disability.
 The plan covers illness and injuries that occur both on and off the job and provides you with income while you are disabled.
 The LTD plan will provide support while you are recovering and, if appropriate, develop an active rehabilitation program tailored to your individual needs.
-You will also receive extended health and dental benefits and the LTD plan will pay your MSP premiums.
+You will also receive extended health and dental benefits.

 Contact the Plan Office.
 Since each situation is unique, it is best to get in touch with one of our LTD Benefits Coordinators.
 They can determine if you are eligible to make a claim, and give you the information you need to apply for LTD benefits.
 For ways to reach us, click contact us.

-LTD payments will start once we have received proof of your last payment of Employment Insurance (EI) sickness benefits from Employment and Social Development Canada, or a rejection letter stating that you are not entitled to EI sickness benefits.
+LTD payments will start once we have received proof of your last payment of Employment Insurance (EI) sickness benefits from Service Canada, or a rejection letter stating that you are not entitled to EI sickness benefits.

 If your LTD claim is filed late (more than 90 days following the expiration of your qualification period), trustee approval may be required before your claim is accepted.
 This could cause a delay in the processing of your claim.

-Dental, extended health and provincial medical (MSP in BC) coverage will start the first day of the month which follows your LTD eligibility date.
+Dental and extended health coverage will start the first day of the month which follows your LTD eligibility date.
 If your eligibility date falls on the first of the month, your ancillary benefits would start on that day.
 Late filing rules also apply here, as explained in the answer above.

 First, contact the Plan Office.
 We will require a letter of termination from WCB confirming the start and end dates of your wage loss/income continuity benefits.
 If you have been pensioned by WCB, we would also require the details of your pension award.

 Once a month, on the last banking date of the month.